-P1 (CTRL+SHIFT+2) – Moves the selected items to the Processed folder, Flags it and add to the P1 Category.
+- P1 (CTRL+SHIFT+1) – Moves the selected items to the Archive folder, Flags it and add to the P1 Category.

-P2 (CTRL+SHIFT+3) – Moves the selected items to the Processed folder, Flags it and add to the P2 Category.
+- P2 (CTRL+SHIFT+2) – Moves the selected items to the Archive folder, Flags it and add to the P2 Category.

-Followup (CTRL+SHIFT+4)– Moves the selected items to the Processed folder, Flags it and add to the Followup Category.
+- Followup (CTRL+SHIFT+3)– Moves the selected items to the Archive folder, Flags it and add to the Followup Category.

 - Check Inbox – Because I setup the Rules above, I know that if something is in still in my Inbox then it is something I should deal with asap.

-- Check A every once and a while, check B once a day and check C once a week.
+- Check 0, and A every once and a while, check B once a day and check C once a week.

 I use my Quick Steps heavily during the triage process.
 I use my thumb to hold down the CTRL and SHIFT keys a the same time and then use my index finger to press the 1, 2, 3 and 4 keys.
 Using Quick Steps I can get through a ton of items in minutes.
 I usually select a bunch of items or whole conversations and process them all at once.

 I also have Inbox and A sync’d to my phone, but only go through the triage process on my desktop.